fahmigutawan/Technoscape-Arisans-FE/README.md

   </p>
 </p>

 `Arisans` is an arisan platform that available in Android Mobile.
-On this early release, `Arisans` is only used as Competition Project, but the gate still open if someday we will be released `Arisans` publicly.
+On this early release, `Arisans` is only used as Competition Project, but the gate still open if someday we will release `Arisans` publicly.